 Ok, let’s go!

-The first step is to choose two desserts that you think might merge well, and draw a venn diagram.
+The first step: choose two desserts that you think might merge well, and draw a venn diagram.

 Choose two desserts that are not too similar but also not too different.
 Make sure you choose two things that you completely understand (both culturally and technically.
 If you don’t fully understand one of the things, research it until you do, or try another dessert that you’ve got a better handle on.